ucu-cs/template_asm/task.old.md

 # POK Lab work 3.
-Write given function on assembler (FASM only)
+Write given function on assembler (GAS only)

 ### Task (4 points)
 #### Implement two of the three functions assigned to you using the assembler.